 It’s the same as “100cc desu” in Japan.

-Nurse who turns on the button studies Dr Pousti’s movement.
+The nurse who turns on the button studies Dr Pousti’s movement.

-Scene where he inserts Saline.
+In the scene where he inserts Saline.

 This procedure is the same in Japan.